chadbyoung/Snappy_Ubuntu_Core/Snapcraft_2.x/Shell/Weather/README_weather.md

 This program will print the current temperature in Pflugerville TX

 ## Instructions
-To display system information, run the following commmand:
+To display the current temperature, run the following commmand:

 weather.gettemp